Skip to main content

 5. CAVE EXPEDITION.

 There are many caves and caverns in Sagada.
 If you want a more exciting and thrilling adventure, try the different cave exploration package of Sumaguing cave.
-Get ready to stretched your body on climbing the cave rocks with balancing skills and concentration and dip your body into the cold waters inside the cave.
+Get ready to stretched your body on climbing the cave rocks with balancing skills and concentration, and dip your body into the cold waters inside the cave.
 You will be stunned by the beauty of the rock formations that have been tranformed throughout the years.

 Sumaguing cave rock formations

-The best season to visit Sagada is between October to March where temperature is still low.
-Walking and trekking in the province is refreshing and lighter with the cool weather.
 To visit Sagada, Mountain Province from Manila is to take a bus in HM Transport bus station in Cubao.
 You may check schedule and reserve a seat on their site codalinesbus.com or via Facebook messenger.
 Check out also Manila to Sagada bus transfer in Klook for 250 pesos discount.
-There are also other offers with discounts on day trips and hotel accomodations in Klook.
+There are also other offers with discounts on day trips, and hotel accomodations in Klook.

 Disclosure: This post contains affiliate links.
 If you click and make a purchase, I may earn a small commision at no extra cost to you.